-In addition to liabilities, the financial statements will sometimes report a separate financial statement element, deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has one type of item which occurs related to revenue recognition.
-The deferred inflow of resources is pension related.
+In addition to liabilities, the financial statements will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The District has one type and is pension related and reported in the statement of net position.